LeviathanLevi/Coinbase-Pro-Crypto-Trading-Bot-CrypFinder/README.md

 [Coinbase Pro NodeJS Library](https://www.npmjs.com/package/coinbase-pro)

 [Flow diagram of the momentum strategy, open it in Google draw.io for best results (May be outdated, but can help to give an idea of how the program works)](https://drive.google.com/file/d/1sMg7nWcuCDwHS5wdwHgoe5qqODO7UEFA/view?usp=sharing)

-## Road map:
-### Possible future goals:
-- Add more strategies or make the current momentum strategy better.
-If making major changes to a current trading strategy, keep the old version and just add a new version of it to the same folder (momentumTradingV1, V2, etc).
-- Implement a CLI (command line interface) to control the bot.
-This would make it so that users won't have to edit the code directly to configure and run the bot.

-## Interested in the project?:
-Consider getting involved.
-Feel free to contact the creator on GitHub ([Levi Leuthold](https://github.com/LeviathanLevi)) for information on how to get started!
-Checkout the product road map to see what features are currently planned for the future or add your own ideas.

-## Contributors:
-Levi Leuthold - Creator